damarising/warri-emmanuel-/GSOC-MapServer-Ideas.md

 # Google Summer of Code Ideas

-OSGeo has been accepted as a mentor organization for GSoC 2017, see http://www.osgeo.org/node/1772 It helps student developers to contribute to open source softwware - https://summerofcode.withgoogle.com/
+OSGeo has been accepted as a mentor organization for GSoC 2017, see http://www.osgeo.org/node/1772

+It helps student developers to contribute to open source software - https://summerofcode.withgoogle.com/

 See the OSGeo page for more details: https://wiki.osgeo.org/wiki/Google_Summer_of_Code_2017_Administrative